Clear credit card sending a graphical representation of information through a smartphone.

 What's the difference between a virtual credit card and a digital wallet?

-A virtual card and a digital wallet both keep your physical card number private, but a virtual credit card only works for an online transaction.
-A digital wallet can work with any seller who accepts digital wallets, either online or in person.
+A virtual card and a digital wallet both keep your physical card number and card details private, but a virtual credit card only works for an online transaction.
+A digital wallet can work for any seller who accepts digital wallets, either online or in person.

 Did you know?